 1) It Begins the Process of Recovery

-If you are living with a secret for a long time, breaking the silence seems like a taboo – but it is exactly the right thing to do.
+If you are living with a secret for a long time, breaking the silence may seem like a taboo, but it is exactly the right thing to do.

 2) Your Family will Respect Your Honesty

 More often that not, when clients say they told their family about their addiction problem, usually their family had an inkling already.
 Addictive behavior leaves traces in a home, on the face, on the body and in an individual’s actions.
 Most people aren’t fools; they can tell when something abnormal is afoot.

 Your family will usually respect that you are finally being honest with them—because it’s a very brave thing to do.

 Starting to talk is a way to begin the process of recovery from addiction, even if you feel you’re not ready yet, your unconscious actions are saying otherwise.
 Your family will want you to get better, and so will encourage you toward getting treatment in the community or in a rehab, as most people need conventional treatment to begin the road to recovery.

 4) They Will Support You Every Step of the Way

 People who have a good support system are more likely to recover from a whole host of ailments than those who lack the same support.
 This is true of cancers and other illnesses, including mental health issues like addiction.